MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-multi-step-form.md

 ---
-title: "Tutorial: Add a multi-step form to your page"
+title: "Tutorial: Add a multistep form to your page"
-description: Learn how to add multi-step forms to your Power Pages.
+description: Learn how to add multistep forms to your Power Pages.
-author: nickdoelman
+author: pranita225
 ms.topic: tutorial
 ms.custom: template-tutorial
-ms.date: 10/10/2022
+ms.date: 11/04/2022
 ms.subservice:
-ms.author: ndoelman
+ms.author: prpadalw
-ms.reviewer:
+ms.reviewer: ndoelman
 contributors:
+    - pranita225
     - nickdoelman
     - ProfessorKendrick
 ---

-# Tutorial: Add a multi-step form to your page
+# Tutorial: Add a multistep form to your page

-> [!IMPORTANT]
-> We are in the process of updating our tutorials.
-The steps below do not reflect the latest features available to create multi-step forms in Power Pages.
-Please refer to our [feature documentation](multistep-forms.md) to see the latest information.

-Advanced forms are a powerful way to collect and update information in Microsoft Dataverse from a page.
+Multistep forms are a powerful way to collect and update information in Microsoft Dataverse from a page.

-Advanced forms provide additional features as compared to basic forms:
+Multistep forms provide additional features as compared to regular forms:

 - Allows data collection or update process to be broken up over multiple steps.
 - Provides interactive conditions to direct a user down different paths of data updates.
 - Session tracking allows a user to pick up where they left off when following a data update process.

-Advanced forms are created using the [Portal Management app](../configure/portal-management-app.md) and added to a page using a [Liquid](../configure/liquid-overview.md) code tag.

 In this tutorial, you learn how to:

 > [!div class="checklist"]
-> * Create an advanced form
+> * Create Dataverse tables, views, and forms to use in your multistep form
-> * Add configuration options
+> * Add a multistep form to a web page
+> * Configure table permissions for multistep forms
-> * Add an advanced form to a page
+> * Add a condition and redirect step to a multistep form

 ## Prerequisites